Alessandro1103/obsidian/Vault1/Zettelkasten/Introduction to AI Planning.md

 - Output: An optimal plan for $\prod$, or "unsolvable" if no plan for $\prod$ exists

 Definition of **PlanEx**:
+	The PlanEx problem involves determining whether or not there exists a feasible plan for a given STRIPS planning task $\prod$.
 Definition of **PlanLen**:
+	The PlanLen problem involves determining whether or not there exists a feasible plan for a given STRIPS planning task $\prod$ whose length is no more than a specified bound B
 Definition of **PolyPlanLen**:

 ---
 # References